 Other assets include derivative financial instrument assets, receivables related to investing activities, real estate for own use, property, plant and equipment, accrued income, prepaid assets and the positive value of acquisitions and disposals signed but not yet closed.
 Real estate for own use is carried at fair value.

-Other liabilities include derivative financial instrument liabilities, payables related to investing activities, provisions for employee incentive plans, pension and other post-retirement benefits and a provision for estimated future overhead expenses and the negative value of acquisitions and disposals signed but not yet closed.
+Other liabilities include derivative financial instrument liabilities, payables related to investing activities, provisions for employee incentive plans, pension and other post-retirement benefits, a provision for estimated future overhead expenses and the negative value of acquisitions and disposals signed but not yet closed.

 Swiss Re’s external debt, including hybrid instruments, is carried at fair value.
 Where available, market prices are used to determine the fair value of debt.
 Debt that is not publicly traded is valued using market-consistent valuation techniques, which take into account, where applicable, the impact of own credit risk.
 In EVM, all hybrid debt instruments, including convertible instruments, are treated as liabilities.